The Energy Management Cycle

 Plan-Do-Check-Act: the continual-improvement loop at the heart of ISO 50001 and every effective energy programme.

-Energy management is not a one-off project with a finish line β it's a continual loop of improvement.
-The most widely used framework for that loop is PlanβDoβCheckβAct (PDCA), the same cycle that sits at the heart of the international energy management standard, ISO 50001.
+Energy management is not a one-off project with a finish line.
+It is a continual loop of improvement, and the most widely used framework for that loop is Plan-Do-Check-Act (PDCA), the same cycle that sits at the heart of the international energy management standard, ISO 50001.
+Understanding the cycle is what turns scattered good intentions into a programme that keeps delivering year after year.

 The cycle